crpietschmann/portfolio/_imports/_posts/2014-06-07-basic-comparison-of-c-and-apple-swift-programming-language-syntax.markdown

 if a == b {
     // both variables are considered equal
 }</pre>

-<p>The both also have similar methods of detecting if the beginning or ending of the string match's a specified string.</p>
+The both also have similar methods of detecting if the beginning or ending of the string match's a specified string.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// C#
 var s = "Some Value";
 if (s.StartsWith("Some")) {